-KDS revenues for 2022 increased 26% compared to 2021.
+KDS revenues for 2023 increased 17% compared to 2022.
 In the commercial and industrial market, the increase was primarily attributable to strong economic activity across the U.S. which resulted in higher business levels in the marine and on-highway businesses.
-The commercial and industrial market's 2021 results were impacted by Winter Storm Uri with reduced activity levels at many locations across the southern U.S. during the first quarter.
-For 2022 and 2021, the commercial and industrial market contributed 56% and 63%, respectively, of KDS revenues.
+For 2023 and 2022, the commercial and industrial market contributed 59% and 56%, respectively, of KDS revenues.

-The oil and gas market revenues increase compared to 2021 primarily due to higher oilfield activity which resulted in increased demand for new transmissions and parts in the distribution business.
+The oil and gas market revenues increase compared to 2022 primarily due to higher oilfield activity which resulted in increased demand for new transmissions and parts in the distribution business.
 Although the manufacturing business was heavily impacted by supply chain delays, the business continued to experience increased orders and deliveries of new environmentally friendly pressure pumping equipment and power generation equipment for electric fracturing.
-For 2022 and 2021, the oil and gas market contributed 44% and 37%, respectively, of KDS revenues.
+For 2023 and 2022, the oil and gas market contributed 41% and 44%, respectively, of KDS revenues.